Thompson Sampling-Based Learning and Control for Unknown Dynamic Systems: Introduction

 In this work, we consider complex and unknown nonlinear systems with almost no prior information, and design an active learning control strategy based on TS that is transferable and generalizable.
 Specifically, the controller is treated as an element in a function space.
 Online data is utilized to update the posterior distribution function of the optimal control law within the function space.
 The controller is periodically updated online according to the TS strategy, which is performed in a general function space and does not rely on prior knowledge of system structures.
 Therefore, the proposed method's generalizability and transferability make it easily applicable to different systems.
 To achieve this goal, however, several challenges need to be addressed.
 First, unlike optimizing parameters in real spaces, it is more challenging to characterize function spaces and design algorithms for updating the associated probability distribution functions.
 Second, the control process and learning process are coupled in TS-based ALC methods, which adds extra difficulty to the analysis of learning convergence and control performance.
 Finally, compared to the potential optimal control law, the learned control method is influenced by the construction of the function space, the posterior distribution update strategy, and the TS sampling algorithm, making the analysis of control regret more complex.

-The contributions of this work are summarized as follows: \begin{enumerate} \item A control law learning method is proposed through parameterizing a Hilbert space.
+The contributions of this work are summarized as follows: \begin{enumerate} \item A control law learning method is proposed through parameterization of a Hilbert space.
 By constructing Hilbert spaces and a convex hull structure, the proposed method can effectively represent complex nonlinear control laws, which further provides theoretical support for control law optimization.
 Furthermore, the upper bound of performance degradation (compared to the potential optimal control law) caused by the proposed parameterization method is analyzed (Theorem~\ref{Thm:Gerr}). \item Within the parameterized Hilbert space, a TS-based control law learning method is designed to balance exploration and exploitation.
 A Bayesian inference method is proposed to update the posterior distribution of the unknown cost function using online sampled data.
 Based on the obtained posterior distribution, a control law is further selected according to the TS mechanism.
 As a result, we prove that the cost function learned by the proposed method converges exponentially to a neighborhood of the true cost function (Theorem \ref{thm:conv}). \item The control performance of the proposed method is also analyzed.
-The upper bound of control regret between the proposed method and the potential optimal control law is studied.
-Specifically, the control regret bound is discussed in terms of the impact of function space parameterization and TS mechanism.
-Our result (Theorem \ref{thm:regret}) shows that the control regret consists of a constant part caused by function space parameterization and an exponentially convergent part caused by posterior distribution updates. \end{enumerate}
+The upper bound of control regret between the proposed method and the optimal control law is studied, and the closed-loop stability is also analyzed.
+Specifically, we discuss the control regret bound (Theorem \ref{thm:regret}) and closed-loop stability (Theorem \ref{thm:mean_square_stability}) with respect to the impact of function space parameterization and the TS mechanism.
+Our results show that the control regret comprises a constant part due to function space parameterization and an exponentially decaying part resulting from posterior distribution updates.
+Furthermore, the state of the closed-loop system is mean-square bounded. \end{enumerate}